rtshort/spatial/README.md

 # spatial
 Some variations and samples on the scipy.spatial theme

+Note:  none of this has been tested on a Windows machine.
+I don't think this even works with python2.

 Programs and data in this repository.
-None of this has been tested on a Windows machine.

 - visible*: Data files in the qhull format for playing with visible facets.
 - spheredata*: Data files in the qhull format for playing with visible facets.